UPDATE: This program is now taking place on Friday, June 25, 5-6:30PM

 APICC is proud to feature Vida Kuang's Scattered Home as part of the 24th annual United States of Asian America Festival: Forging Our Futures - SoMa & Chinatown.

-Scattered Home is a series of talking portrait banners depicting the lives of three intergenerational SRO tenants in Chinatown.
-The word scattered home is a loose translation of the Cantonese word for single room occupancy: 散房 san fong, where tenants live in a single room often with multiple generations.
-Scattered Home is made of audio portrait stories of SRO life from youth and elder tenants.
-Each portrait has a code to bi-lingual audio recordings of each tenant's story on family, caretaking, navigating a pandemic, and their futures.
+愛的守戶 is a series of talking portrait banners depicting the lives of three intergenerational SRO tenants in Chinatown.
+Single room occupancies are common housing conditions in Chinatown, Tenderloin, SOMA, and the Mission where tenants live together in a single 70sq. ft room, often with multiple generations.
+Each portrait has a code to bi-lingual audio stories from youth and elder SRO tenants speaking about family, mental health, navigating a pandemic, and dreams for their futures.

 ABOUT VIDA KUANG